memarin/dev-playbook/development-process.md

 All deadlines are movable.

-It is important no to commit to arbitray deadlines.
-The best practice to setting deadline is to let the backlog speak for itself.
-Measuring the work done from previous cycles to set the benchmark on what the team can accomplish in a given amount of time.
+It is important not to commit to arbitrary deadlines.
+The best practice on setting deadlines is to let the backlog speak for itself by measuring the work done from previous cycles to set a benchmark on what the team can accomplish in a given amount of time.

 ###Fixed Date Projects

 In the current business environment it is common to have an agreement on the expected project delivery date to plan out non-development activites (e.g. Marketing campaign).
 In this scenario, it is recommended that the team would spend time trying to build the product before a timeline is given.
-This would help the team understand the context of the project and have an **estimate** on the workload require.
+This would help the team understand the context of the project and have an **estimate** on the workload required.

 ##Best Practices